PNNL-Comp-Mass-Spec/Informed-Proteomics/README.md

 Versions after February 1, 2019: If running as a 64-bit program, reading from Thermo Finnigan .raw files is supported via the included RawFileReader dlls (no additional software install required).

-Several other formats are supported if an appropriate version of ProteoWizard is installed ([Download here](http://proteowizard.sourceforge.net/downloads.shtml), make sure the version downloaded matches system architecture)
+On Windows, several other formats are supported if an appropriate version of ProteoWizard is installed ([Download here](http://proteowizard.sourceforge.net/downloads.shtml), make sure the version downloaded matches system architecture)

+On Linux, supported input files are .raw, .mzML, and .mzML.gz

 ## MSPathFinder Parameter Files